ARM-software/ACI-GetStarted/GPR/README.md

 ### About the Platform and Example Content

 To simulate the ACI instruction set, **ACI-GetStarted** contains a makefile project that generates the corresponding [CDE(Custom Datapath Extension) plugin](https://developer.arm.com/documentation/100964/1127/Plug-ins-for-Fast-Models/CDE?lang=en)  using GCC.
 We also use an MDK project to show the firmware design flow.

+> [!IMPORTANT]
+>
+> The MDK project utilizes the FVP with the CDE plugin for debugging.
+>
+> Starting from version 5.42, MDK provides **specially optimized FVPs and a CDE Loader** to enhance the user experience for ACI simulation. **Please ensure you have MDK v5.42 or later** when using ACI-GetStarted.

 - **How to use ACI to access General Purpose Registers in Arm Compilers for acceleration**
 > [!TIP]